sanctum-black/blog/computer-science/julia-for-beginners/julia-for-beginners.md

 ###### *Table 2: Integer types, Extracted from Julia's [Official Documentation](https://docs.julialang.org/en/v1/manual/integers-and-floating-point-numbers/)*

-We can define a variable and declare it as `Int32` type, by using double colon `::` after the variable definition:
+We can define a variable and declare it as `Int32` type by using double colon `::` after the variable definition:

 ##### **Code**
 ```Julia